neuralmagic/deepsparse/docs/llms/text-generation-pipeline.md

 SparseZoo stubs identify a model in SparseZoo.

-For instance, `zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none` identifes a 50% pruned and quantized MPT-7b model which was fine-tuned on the Dolly dataset.
+For instance, `zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none` identifes a 50% pruned-quantized MPT-7b model fine-tuned on the Dolly dataset.
 We can pass the stub to `TextGeneration`, which downloads and caches the ONNX file.

 ```python
 model_path = "zoo:nlg/text_generation/mpt-7b/pytorch/huggingface/dolly/pruned50_quant-none"